FAHM7380/group6-Falahati/README.md

 Division functions are a group of functions that divide the price between units based on the inputs of the building manager in the previous section, as stated in the functions.
 This group of functions includes 5 ***equal, number, area, parking and default functions***, of which the 3 functions ***number***, ***area***, ***parking*** have almost the same algorithm, except that they are calculated based on the area of the units or the number of parking spaces or the number of people.
 The ***equal function*** also divides a cost equally between units, which is the most common method of calculation in buildings.
 Finally, the ***default function*** is used to calculate the building charge, which is always a constant value and is evenly divided between the units.

+at the end, we can execute all division functions using only one function.

 ### *equal*